mclima/1-DOM-scripting/readme.md

   });
 ```

-Most developers will use arrow functions:
+Most prefer to use arrow functions (for obvious reasons):

 ```js
 fetch(nytUrl)